Naturalization: Countries without a path to naturalization

 Myanmar and Uruguay are currently the only countries in the world that deny immigrants any path to naturalization.
 Uruguayan legal citizenship has special characteristics.
-A person who acquires it retains their nationality of origin, which is determined by Uruguayan law to be that of their country of birth and therefore, is immutable.
+A person who acquires it retains their nationality of origin, which is determined by Uruguayan law to be that of their country of birth and is therefore immutable.
 Legal citizens acquire political rights but do not acquire Uruguayan nationality as natural citizens do.
 According to Uruguayan law, those born in Uruguay or whose parents or grandparents are Uruguayan natural citizens are considered to be Uruguayan nationals.